nasa-nccs-cds/stratus/README.md

   Integrative framework presenting a unified API and workflow orchestration for varied climate data analytic services.

 ___

+Stratus is a workflow orchestration approach for incorporating varied earth data analytic services as a unified solution.
+This evolving framework provides a common interface and API across existing NCCS assets.

+Coordinating workflows composed of services developed by disparate teams generally requires the combination of multiple orchestration strategies, e.g. fan-out, publish-subscribe, distributed task queue, and request-reply.
+In addition, multiple technologies are available for the implementation of each these strategies.
+Different technologies will be optimal with different contexts.
+The Stratus approach defines a common workflow and request API which is strategy and technology agnostic.
+It is composed of a set of orchestration nodes (i.e. self-contained building blocks) each implementing a particular composition strategy on a particular technology and designed to interface with other Stratus nodes.
+In this way an integration framework can be constructed by combining orchestration nodes like Lego blocks.

+For example, a REST service might require a REST server (request-reply) located outside the firewall connected via zeroMQ (request-reply + pub-sub) through the firewall to Celery (distributed task queue) running on an analytics cluster.
+In Stratus these three layers are implemented as Stratus nodes which, because of the common API,  can be easily combined as components in the overall service framework.
+Moving from one context to another context, e.g. from local cluster to the cloud, simply requires the replacement of cluster node(s) with equivalent cloud node(s), e.g. replacing a Stratus node implementing a Celery-based distributed task queue with one based on Apache Lambda or Google gRPC.

 ### Installation

 Recommended: create and activate a python3 venv: